Forms Of Business Organization

 In the JHF business, there must be at least two members of the family, and the family should have some ancestral property.
 It is not created by an agreement but by the operation of law.

 The JHF business is a jointly owned business.
-Hindu Succession Act 1956 governs this type of organization in India.
+The Hindu Succession Act of 1956 governs this type of organization in India.
 Generally, the senior-most member of the family (Karta) manages the business.
 Other members do not have the right to participate in the management.

-The Karta has the authority to manage the business as per his own will.
+Karta has the authority to manage the business as per his own will.
 Additionally, no one can raise questions about his ways of managing.
 If the coparceners are not satisfied, they can dissolve the HUF status of the family by mutual agreement.

 #7.
 Co-operative Organization